Aloe challisii Van Jaarsv. & A.E.van Wyk

 Its capsules are 16 mm long and 5 mm in diameter.
 The seeds are oblong, angular, 3-4 mm long, 1.5 mm broad and grey-black.

-Flowering time Flowering occurs mainly in spring (October).
+Flowering occurs mainly in spring (October).

 Aloe challisii is a rare endemic confined to the Steenkampsberg near Lydenburg (Mpumalanga).
 However it is not threatened due to its safe cliff habitat.